-Last but certainly not least, be sure to let Uncle Sam know where he can reach you.
-Call the Internal Revenue Service at 800-829-1040 or on the web at www.irs.ustreas.gov.
+Last but not least, contact the Internal Revenue Service and keep your tax records up to date at 800-829-1040 or on the web at www.irs.ustreas.gov.

 Also, if you receive Social Security benefits, call the Social Security Administration at 800-772-1213 or on the web at www.ssa.gov.